jagvirdehal/elevator/README.md

 concurrency and parallel programming.
 The program extensively uses mutexes, semaphores and condition variables to create the overall system.

+There are two main threads that interact with each other, the Elevator thread, and the Person thread.

+Elevator:
+- The elevator thread exists in a loop.
+It handles its own state and movement, going up or down a floor for each clock pulse (see aside), and opening the doors by signaling a cond_var.
+It has an array of buttons that are used to both influence where the elevator goes next, and decide at which floors it will open its doors.

+Person:
+- The person thread simply desires to go from floor `src` to floor `dest`.
+It calls the elevator that it thinks will serve it best, and once the doors open, it will enter the elevator and push the `dest` button.
+Once it arrives at the `dest` floor, the person leaves and the thread exits.

 My long-term goals with the project are to tighten the algorithm for calling and sending elevators to minimize the average wait-time per person.